satche/notebook/src/engineering/data/data-structure/graph.md

 A [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) is a set of *vertices* (points) connected by *edges* (lines).

-We use specifics [graph](../../algorithms/graph/graph.md) to efficiency resolve related problems.
+We use specifics [graph algorithms](../../algorithms/graph/graph.md) to efficiency resolve related problems.

 ## Structure